-Fill the livewell by pressing the switch marked "L/P L/W" on the console switch panel (See figure 2.18.1).
+Fill the livewell by pressing the switch marked "L/P L/W" on the helm switch panel.
 A drain tube with strainer connects to the livewell overflow drains and will direct overflow/excess water to the transom thru-hull drain.